mongoid/mongoid-locker/README.md

 # mongoid-locker [![Build Status](https://secure.travis-ci.org/afeld/mongoid-locker.png)](http://travis-ci.org/afeld/mongoid-locker)

 Document-level locking for MongoDB via Mongoid.
-The need arose at @Jux from multiple processes on multiple servers trying to act upon the same document and stepping on each other's toes.
+The need arose at [Jux](https://jux.com) from multiple processes on multiple servers trying to act upon the same document and stepping on each other's toes.
 Mongoid-Locker is an easy way to ensure only one process can perform a certain operation on a document at a time.

 [Tested](http://travis-ci.org/afeld/mongoid-locker) against MRI 1.8.7, 1.9.2 and 1.9.3, Rubinius 1.8 and 1.9, and JRuby 1.8 and 1.9.